Posted June 29th 2020

 “We hope the findings of this study will help inform the NHS and policymakers provide better services and support.”

-is open to people over the age of 18 who have experienced a mental health condition.
+The online survey is open to people over the age of 18 who have experienced a mental health condition.
 Both new participants who are not already a part of our NCMH cohort study and those who have already helped with NCMH research are invited to take part.

 If you have already taken part in NCMH research you will have been emailed a link to complete this new survey.
 By using this link, it will enable us to link up your response to the research you have participated in previously.